videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/features/manage-participants/introduction.md

   - real-time communication
 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
-slug: manage-participants
+slug: introduction
 ---

-# What is Participant?
+# Introduction to participant

-A participant is refered as a single user in a meeting, it can be you or can be remote user.
+A participant is referred to as a single user in the meeting, it can be you or a remote user.
-In Video SDK we have categorise participant in two types.

 1. [Local Participant (Self | You)](/docs/guide/video-and-audio-calling-api-sdk/features/manage-participants/manage-participants#1-local-participant-self--you)
 2. [Remote Participants (Except You)](/docs/guide/video-and-audio-calling-api-sdk/features/manage-participants/manage-participants#2-remote-participants-except-you)